 For Gomez and David, it’s not just fans who are obsessed with their newly-single status.
 The media is also taking a similar approach to its coverage of these women.
 Glamour called for David to be the next Bachelorette, and Cosmopolitan reminded everyone that she was much more than her relationship with Pete Davidson.
 They also described Gomez as “unbothered” on a boat, with Vogue insisting that we need to stop worrying about the “Bad Liar” singer.

 You may remember that the media was not always this kind to famous exes.
 Jennifer Aniston is the quintessential example.
 Her 2005 split from now-ex-husband Brad Pitt inspired a veritable lifetime of demeaning and belittling headlines that constantly paint her as the heartbroken victim in a classic love triangle (with Pitt and Angelina Jolie).
 TODAY reported that she was “picking up pieces.”
 Tabloids repeatedly described her as “broken” and “betrayed” and maybe, “finally pregnant.”
 If you only ever got your news by scanning headlines at grocery store checkouts, you’d think she was constantly walking around Hollywood wailing, leaving behind her a trail of discarded pee sticks.
-Aniston, Pitt, and Jolie fueled the love triangle narrative that tabloids had been clinging to since the trope solidified over half a century ago, when Eddie Fisher left Debbie Reynolds for Elizabeth Taylor.
+Aniston, Pitt, and Jolie fuelled the love triangle narrative that tabloids had been clinging to since the trope solidified over half a century ago, when Eddie Fisher left Debbie Reynolds for Elizabeth Taylor.
 So what finally changed?

 A good amount on this shift can be blamed on what is sure to be the title of my memoir: feminism and memes.
 Hardly a new concept, feminism left the fringes and found itself fully accepted (and somewhat commodified) in pop culture over the past ten years.
 The fact that our knee jerk reaction to a woman becoming single is one of exhilarated empowerment rather than pity or dismay shows that minds have been changed, even slightly.
 And this change in mindset opened a whole new door for the internet to reinterpret women and relationships through viral content.

 Nicole Kidman divorced Tom Cruise in 2001, long before social media was a thing, and before exes became the objects of specific awe they are today.
-It makes sense, then, that the pictures of her apparently leaving her attorney’s office after finalizing said divorce didn’t go viral until earlier this year.
+It makes sense, then, that the pictures of her apparently leaving her attorney’s office after finalising said divorce didn’t go viral until earlier this year.

 Face triumphant, hands outstretched, the photo embodies the exact feeling of freedom that fans now love to applaud.